 The City of Dallas is a level of government just like the State of Texas or the U.S. Government.
 As such, it has a lot of legal powers that you might not be aware of.
 You might think that surely the government doesn’t have the right to take your property away or force you to sell it – but in truth, the City of Dallas can use its condemnation and eminent domain powers to force landowners in Dallas to sell their property to the government.
-Our Dallas eminent domain lawyers at The Queenan Law Firm explain how this power works and what you can do to protect yourself as a landowner by working with a Texas eminent domain attorney.
+Our Dallas eminent domain lawyers at The Queenan Law Firm explain how this power works and what you can do to protect yourself as a landowner by working with an Arlington eminent domain attorney.

 What is Eminent Domain and How Does it Let Dallas Force Landowners to Sell their Property?

 Eminent domain is the power of a government body to take land from a private individual in order to use it for public projects.
 The most common thing that people put forth as an example of eminent domain is the idea of knocking down a house to build a highway through the land.
 While the City of Dallas and other government bodies in Texas do sometimes use eminent domain for projects like highways, most cases of eminent domain actually deal with much smaller pieces of land, such as a strip a few feet wide that the government wants to use to expand the side of a road or pass utility cables through your property.

 Eminent domain does not allow Dallas to simply take land; instead, the government has to pay you for it.
 Since they’re paying you for taking your land, it’s a bit different than an outright taking.
 However, the idea of “selling” something usually means that you give it up willingly in exchange for a fair offer to purchase.
 In that respect, eminent domain is often seen as a “forced” sale.